gramzanber/windows_batch_files/README.md

-# windows_batch_files
+# Windows Batch Files
-A repository to help give more control over Windows
+This repository is to help give more control over Windows via scripts.